kameleonjournal/literature-search-toolkit/README.md

 > Each user should maintain their own `.env` locally for security and privacy.

 #### 3. Install Dependencies

+Installing will install all dependenices from `requirements.txt` file

 ```bash
 pip install -r requirements.txt